apitee/docs/README.md

  [docs](http://docs.apitee.com)

-It's an opened standard for DSL and DEpendency Definition creating for automation and AI/ML integration on any environment with any techstack.
+IaC solution multiplatform, can provide services based on kubernetes/gitlbaa/docker in automated way, You write the scenario and the operation script can be easly runneda and updated It's an opened standard for DSL and DEpendency Definition creating for automation and AI/ML integration on any environment with any techstack.

 ## Why yaml